ohrite/underwear/README.md

                                                                              \ \____/
                                                                               \/___/

     Underwear is a girdle for Underscore's utility-belt library.
 It provides support for (some of) the functional stuff (each, map, reduce, filter...) while supporting a O(log n) data structure.

-Currently, this O(log n) structure is an AA tree.
-It will soon become a skip list.
+    Currently, this O(log n) structure is an AA tree, soon to be a skip list.